maurinemutinda72/bot_battlr/README.md

 Welcome to Bot Battlr, the ultimate galactic web app where users can browse, view, and enlist powerful bots into their custom Bot Army.

-This project is built using React and follows best practices in component-based architecture, state management, event handling, and data fetching from a local JSON server.
+This project is built using React and follows best practices in component-based architecture, state management, event handling, and data fetching from a local JSON server.  use this to access the app https://vercel.com/maurinemutinda72s-projects/bot-battlr

 ### Features